goFrendiAsgard/chimera-framework/README.md

 #   Process 3: e = c * d (we will use PHP)
 #   Process 4: f = e + a (we will use javascript)
 # THE FLOW:
-# Process 1 and Process 2 will be executed in parallel since they both independent to each another
+# Process 1 and Process 2 will be executed in parallel since they are independent to each other
 # After Process 1 and Process 2 finished, Process 3 and Process 4 should be executed in serial
 # Process 3 depend on both Process 1 and 2, and Process 4 depend on Process 3